JEckfeldt/CPTS_528_Image_Recognizer/README.md

 2. Run "pip install -r requirements.txt"

-3. Run python train.py to train the model
+3. Run python train.py to train the model.
+Alternatively, run python adv_train.py to train the model with a simulated attack.

 4. Optionally Run python test.py to make sure it was trained

-5. Run python app.py and visit 127.0.0.1:5000 to upload images and receive a guess based on the last trained model you have
+5. Run python app.py and visit 127.0.0.1:5000 to upload images and receive a guess based on the last trained model you have if you want

-Note:

-The model is set to low training iterations for demo purposes.
-The accuracy will be lower than normal.
-When testing against an adversarial training attack we will use different levels of training and initial accuracy.